Ioversol (By injection)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, allergies, blood clotting problems, congestive heart failure, diabetes, heart or blood vessel disease, high blood pressure, thyroid problems, adrenal problems, blood disorders (such as paraproteinemia), or trouble urinating.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, asthma, allergies, blood clotting problems, congestive heart failure, diabetes, heart or blood vessel disease, high blood pressure, thyroid problems, adrenal problems (including pheochromocytoma), blood disorders (including paraproteinemia, sickle cell disease), or trouble urinating.
 Tell your doctor if you had an allergic reaction to iodine or any contrast agent.
 Tell your doctor if you have an inherited disease called homocystinuria.

 - This medicine may cause the following problems:

-- High risk of heart attack, stroke, or blood clotting problems (during angiographic procedures)
+- Increased risk of heart attack, stroke, or blood clotting problems (during angiographic procedures)

 - Kidney problems